Impaired Driving-Related Bills & Joint Resolutions - 85th Legislature (2017)

 HJR 46/SJR 17/SJR 18: These joint resolutions would legalize marijuana.
 A joint resolution must be passed by a super majority and then later pass a vote by the people.

 Click here to access the Impaired Driving Legislative Packet!
-This document overviews how a bill becomes a law in Texas, the impaired driving cases before the 84th Legislature in 2015, how to research bills online, and much more!
+This document overviews how a bill becomes a law in Texas, the impaired driving bills before the 85th Legislature in 2017, how to research bills online, and much more!
 Hard copies are available for municipal courts, cities, schools, and other interested stakeholders.
 To order, contact Ned Minevitz at Ned@tmcec.com or (512) 320-8274.

 For more information contact TMCEC at 800.252.3718

 A project of the Texas Municipal Courts Education Center

 in cooperation with the Texas Department of Transportation